Rainstorm: Kwara distributes palliatives as AbdulRazaq visits victims

-Kwara Governor AbdulRahman AbdulRazaq on Wednesday toured the Ilorin metropolis where last weekend’s rainstorm blew off the rooftops of hundreds of residential and commercial buildings and rendered thousands homeless.
+Kwara State governor AbdulRahman AbdulRazaq on Wednesday toured the Ilorin metropolis where last weekend’s rainstorm blew off the rooftops of hundreds of residential and commercial buildings, rendering thousands homeless.

 AbdulRazaq began the tour immediately he arrived Ilorin from Abuja where he had gone to inform President Muhammadu Buhari of the havoc wreaked by flooding across the state and Saturday rainstorm in several parts of Ilorin, among other issues.